-The 3D model should actually always come first (before the 2D drawings); however, sometimes, the easiest way to get started learning with 3D BIM modeling is to create a model from a digital copy of your building plans.
+How to start 3D modelling?
+The 3D model should always come first (before the 2D drawings); however, sometimes, the easiest way to start learning with 3D BIM modeling is to create a model from a digital copy of your building plans.
 This can be done simply by scanning any existing paper plans.

 Once you have a digital copy of your plans, you can begin to reference the 2D, trace the walls and add detailed information about the dimensions and materials of each element.

 This 2D to 3D process is still sometimes how BIM models are created in real-world projects too!

 This process helps pre-construction teams find all of the issues with an existing 2D plan set on a project that may not yet use BIM, however it is not really known as proper BIM modeling.